pavankmr853/mine-2/README.md

 }
 //stop type in ico it is used to whenever the onlyOwner address in not matched and it will be dead ico
-//and we have option of Play and it is started from starting contract Stop is Ownership {
+//and we have option of Play and it is started from starting contract Stop is Pavan {
     bool public stop;
     constructor() public payable {
         stop = false;